BU-ISCIII/relecov-tools/README.md

     - .fasta
 ```

-#### read-metadata
+#### read-lab-metadata
-`read-metadata` command reads the excel file with laboratory metadata and processes it adding additional needed fields.
+`read-lab-metadata` command reads the excel file with laboratory metadata and processes it adding additional needed fields.

 ```
-$ relecov-tools read-metadata --help
+$ relecov-tools read-lab-metadata --help
 Usage: relecov-tools read-metadata [OPTIONS]

   Create the json compliant to the relecov schema from the Metadata file.